Tolu Bally

-Tolulope Bally professionally known as Tolu Bally (born 2 October 1990) is a Nigerian executive, businesswoman and fashion entrepreneur.
+Tolulope Bally (born 2 October 1990) professionally known as Tolu Bally is a Nigerian executive, businesswoman and fashion entrepreneur.
 She is the founder and creative director of 2207bytbally, a Nigerian fashion brand specialized in female couture.

 Biography

 Tolulope was born on 2 October 1988 to the family of Mr & Mrs. Bally as the last child of 13.
 She is of Nupe and Yoruba origin from Ondo State, Nigeria.
 She attended Newham College, England before proceeding to the University of East London, England where she graduated with a bachelor's degree in Psychosocial Studies.

 Career

 Bally moved to London, United Kingdom to further her education.
 While in London, she sold clothes from her car booth and soon discovered her love for fashion.
 With time, she moved back to Nigeria to fully pursue her fashion ambitions.
 Upon arrival in Nigeria, she opened her own fashion store in Lagos but eventually closed it due to inflation.

 On 1 November 2016, she officially started her fashion career.
 She named her fashion label "2207bytbally", a brand that focuses on women's couture.
 Her couture brand label was named after her son's birthdate 22 July.